fmaguire/mag_sim_paper/manuscript.md

 In order to investigate the impact of close relatives in the metagenome on ability to bin chromosomes we generated a phylogenetic tree for all the input genomes.
 Specifically, single copy universal bacterial proteins were identified in the reference genomes using BUSCO v4.0.2 with the Bacteria Odb10 data [@doi:10.1093/bioinformatics/btv351].
 The 86 of these proteins that were found in every reference genome were concatenated and aligned using MAFFT v7.427 [@doi:10.1093/bioinformatics/bty121] and masked with trimal v1.4.1-3 [@doi:10.1093/bioinformatics/btp348].
-A maximum-likelihood phylogeny was then inferred with IQ-Tree v1.6.12 [@doi:10.1093/molbev/msu300] with the in-built ModelFinder determined partitioning [@doi:10.1093/molbev/mss020].
+A maximum-likelihood phylogeny was then inferred with IQ-Tree v1.6.12 [@doi:10.1093/molbev/msu300] using the in-built ModelFinder determined partitioning [@doi:10.1093/molbev/mss020] and visualised using the interative Tree of Life (iToL) v4 [@doi:10.1093/nar/gkz239].
-Pairwise branch distances were then extracted from the resulting tree using ETE3 v3.1.1 [@doi:10.1093/molbev/msw046] and regressed using a linear model against coverage and contamination in seaborn v0.10.0 [@doi:10.5281/zenodo.3629446].
+Pairwise branch distances were then extracted from the resulting tree using ETE3 v3.1.1 [@doi:10.1093/molbev/msw046] and regressed using a linear model against coverage (via seaborn v0.10.0 [@doi:10.5281/zenodo.3629446]) and using a poisson logistic regression model (via statsmodel v0.12.0 [@doi:10.25080/MAJORA-92BF1922-011] against contamination.
+R^2 and McFadden's pseudo-R^2 were calculated for each model respectively using the statsmodel library.

 #### Plasmid and GI Coverage